TaylorHartsfield/TaylorHartsfield/README.md

 - 👋 Hi, I’m @TaylorHartsfield
-- 👀 I’m interested in ...
-Software Engineering!
+- 👩🏼‍💻 I’m interested in ...
+Fullstack development.
-- 🌱 I’m currently a Fellow at ...
-Hackbright Academy and focusing on React and Python.
+- 🙇🏼‍♀️ Currently studying...Python and React.
+- 👩🏼‍🎓 I recently graduated from ...
+Hackbright Academy.
+- 📌 Based in Colorado and open to remote work.
 - 📫 How to reach me ... taylormhartsfield@gmail.com

 <!---